 Next, let the kids pick another card to work on together.
 Read the heading to the children, and then let them add the blocks to the printed squares.
 Encourage them to count as each block is added.
 Help the children as needed.

 Once the small group activity is completed, let the kids explore the cards on their own.
 They might want to use them on their own, or they may want to work with friends.
 Observe as the children count and play, asking questions or modeling if necessary.

-Afterwards, I’d suggest placing the cards and the KORXX in the math center.
-This way, the kids can explore the one-to-one correspondence activity during center time or free choice time.
-If you’re using these at home, place everything in a small bin where the kids can easily access them.
+Afterwards, place the cards in your math center or your block center (or both!).
+I’d suggest placing the cards and the blocks in the math center.
+This way, the kids can explore the block counting printable during center time or free choice time.
+If you’re using these at home, place everything in a small bin where the kids can easily access the materials.

 If your students enjoy the block counting printable, they might enjoy these block activities: